 This course is a survey of many of the core technological competencies that our industrial culture rests upon.
 This course has a strong scientific, academic, and design element as well as a great deal of hands-on experience.
 Students can expect to research and write extensively.
 With an emphasis on experiential and project based learning, course content will cover shop safety, tool maintenance and use, planning and design and material sourcing and selection.
 Forestry science and arboriculture will figure strongly in our learning.
 Many of our projects will begin with sourcing our own raw materials from the forests and fields around the school.
-Projects will include traditional woodworking skills as well as a selection of skills that may include stone carving and knapping; ceramics; fiber arts such as felting, spinning and making cordage; basketry, wattling, bark work, maple sugaring and other seasonally appropriate crafts.
-This course will focus on environmental awareness and stewardship as well as crat and materials knowledge, building skills that transfer well to the postsecondary economy.
+Projects will include traditional woodworking skills as well as a seasonal selection of skills that may include stone carving and knapping; ceramics; fiber arts such as felting, spinning and making cordage; basketry, wattling, bark work, maple sugaring and other seasonally appropriate crafts.
+This course will focus on environmental awareness, stewardship, and science while building STEM skills that transfer well to the postsecondary economy.